Origin.

 Misunderstanding 01

-We can put AIDA into a single long-form page.
+We can put decision routing into a single long-form page.

-A single page running A-I-D-A internally requires the buyer to read 3,000 words in sequence.
+A single page running the whole decision sequence internally requires the buyer to read 3,000 words in sequence.
 AI-referred buyers arrive scanning, not reading.
 The funnel works when each stage owns its own page surface and the route is geographic.

 Misunderstanding 02

-Attention is the function of Pain pages specifically.
-Putting attention-hook headlines on every page (Atlas, Solutions, Apply) signals the buyer is still at stage one and never advances.
+The problem hook belongs on Pain pages specifically.
+Putting hook headlines on every page (Atlas, Solutions, Apply) signals the buyer is still at stage one and never advances.
 Each page's job is the stage it owns, not the whole funnel.

 Misunderstanding 03